Policy: Seductions and Silences

 matthew omowale anthony slips in and out of poetry to narrate his story of severance from Black family.
 For anthony, sold to white evangelical parents and raised in an alleged sundown town, James Baldwin becomes his Uncle Jimmy as he grapples with access to Black kinship after escaping the horror of his adopted childhood.
 When welfare reform advocate Angela Burton used her professional position within the New York State legal system to narrate this horror of ancestral severance, it got her fired.14 In our interview for this issue, Burton reflects on the ultimate goals of organizing against a family policing system that, she emphasizes, “systematically targets the African American descendants of chattel slavery.”
 Here, she mirrors Safiya Noble in saying, “All Black people want is peace and to be left the fuck alone.”15 Each of the sixty-minute interviews from the listen&speak section was about fourteen thousand words long before edits.
 However, the omission of ten thousand words is not just a pragmatic decision for the sake of achieving a word count: the original interviews contain intimacies that don’t need to be for everybody.
 There are times to cultivate silences within all our inadvertent archives,16 just like the righteous refusal to capture the faces of fellow protesters as the streets scream, “Free Palestine!”

 In 1936, the Indian caste abolitionist B. R. Ambedkar remarked in an undelivered speech that “[s]ocial reform in India has few friends.”
 Ambedkar could have easily delivered the speech today, as Indian troll armies outmatch the Israeli state in distributing Zionist propaganda while simultaneously maintaining campaigns of harassment against Muslim, Dalit, Scheduled Caste, and Adivasi people in the country.
 Rohit Vemula, in his suicide note, remarked, “My birth is my fatal accident,” referring to lower-caste existence as a deadly condition unto itself.
 Hyderabad, the city that was the locus of his pain, is examined in this issue in a coauthored study by Nikita Sonavane, Mrinalini R, Aditya Rawat, Ramani Mohanakrishnan, and Vikas Yadav.
 Their analysis of the Hyderabad police demonstrates how New York City’s data-enabled policing is exported as a model and modified by Brahminical supremacy to create a state of surveillance and captivity in which caste is a central mode of classification to enact social control.
-In contrast, Nikhil Dharmaraj imagines the death of Brahminism while at the altar of remaking trans life.
+In contrast, Mallika Grace Dharmaraj imagines the death of Brahminism while at the altar of remaking trans life.

 The US is also the source of another major export: the technoprophet.
 Sun-ha Hong reports from AI Expo Korea 2023, where Sam Altman was received as a god-like figure by South Koreans seeking to “catch up with the modernity” Altman is perceived to symbolize.
 Conversely, Hong offers us a glimpse into a countercultural performance space that rebukes the Protestant self-help ethos of bootstrapping into the future, asking instead for the audience to meditate on the local displacement “disruptive” technology creates.
 Hong’s exploration of Seoul’s “imported prophets” sits next to Kalundi Serumaga’s feature-length essay, “Overseen: memories of the search for a thing that maybe never was.”
 Serumaga encounters his father in the Idi Amin era of Ugandan state TV, forgotten somewhere in London.
 His journey to save the dislocated archive raises questions about film’s capacity to hold Indigenous memory, to authorize a genocide, or to colonize the mind.
 To whom does propaganda about a people belong?
 To those subjected to it, or to those who packed it up and brought it to their capital city once African states declared independence?